 Using rifampin and isoniazid with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use rifampin and isoniazid, or give you special instructions about the use of food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of rifampin and isoniazid.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Liver disease—There may be an increased chance of getting hepatitis if you take rifampin and isoniazid and drink alcohol daily
+- Alcohol abuse, or history of—Use with caution.
+There may be an increased chance of getting liver problems if you take rifampin and isoniazid and drink alcohol daily.

 If rifampin and isoniazid upsets your stomach, take it with food.
 Antacids may also help.
-However, do not take aluminum-containing antacids within 1 hour of the time you take rifampin and isoniazid combination.
+However, do not take aluminum-containing antacids (eg, Maalox®, Mylanta®) within 1 hour of the time you take rifampin and isoniazid combination.
 They may keep rifampin and isoniazid from working properly.

-To help clear up your tuberculosis (TB) completely, it is very important that you keep taking rifampin and isoniazid for the full time of treatment, even if you begin to feel better after a few weeks.
-You may have to take it every day for as long as 1 to 2 years or more.
+To help clear up your tuberculosis (TB) infection completely, it is very important that you keep taking rifampin and isoniazid for the full time of treatment, even if you begin to feel better after a few weeks.
 It is important that you do not miss any doses.

 The dose of rifampin and isoniazid will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of rifampin and isoniazid.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.